LiamMorrow/Oatmilk/README.md

 Oatmilk currently supports running in a test project configured with [xunit](https://github.com/xunit/xunit) or [nunit](https://https://nunit.org/), with limited support for [MSTest](https://github.com/microsoft/testfx/tree/main).
 You can run your existing xunit/nunit `Facts` and `Tests` alongside `Oatmilk` tests, so you don't need to convert your entire test suite to Oatmilk all at once.

 Note that Oatmilk does not intend to be a full test framework, as such, things like mocking and asserting are out of scope.
 The assertions provided by Xunit/Nunit/MsTest are entirely compatible with Oatmilk.
 There are also many other great tools for the job.
-Have a look at [FluentAssertions](https://github.com/fluentassertions/fluentassertions) for a great assertions library.
-Or [NSubstitute](https://nsubstitute.github.io/) for your mocking needs.
+Check out [NSubstitute](https://nsubstitute.github.io/) for your mocking needs.

 ## Getting Started